 Lets you choose the default foreground and background colors for captioning.

-You have the flexibility to change these defaults on each row, using the options under the Attribute menu.
-Note: Not all caption decoders have color capability.
+Note: You have the flexibility to change these defaults on each word or row, using the options in the Attribute Menu.
+Please note that not all caption decoders have color viewing capability.